 Scientists believe ants have been around for more than 110 million years.
 In that time, they’ve managed to colonize just about every part of the Earth except for Antarctica.

-Ants are social insects that live in large groups called “colonies.”
-It’s not uncommon for a single colony to have millions of ants!
+Ants are insects that live in large groups called "colonies."
+It's not uncommon for a single colony to have millions of ants!

 Ants find ways to thrive in most environments.
-Their social organization is one of the reasons.
+Their organization is one of the reasons.
 Ant colonies show evidence of division of labor (different ants do different jobs), communication between individuals and an almost-human ability to solve complex problems.

 Large colonies contain mostly female ants, who labor as workers, soldiers or other specialized groups.
 The remaining ants are either female “queens” or males called “drones.”